|Hours||email for appointment|

 My second book examines critical themes in the transnational history of migration between Mexico and the United States from the late nineteenth century to the present day.
 Beyond la Frontera (Oxford, 2011) brings together a group of leading scholars to analyze the history of Mexican migration from both sides of the border.
 I am also editor of the two volume series, Latino America: State by State, which addresses the historical significance of the growing Latin(o) American population throughout the United States.
 While paying careful attention to the transnational dimensions of Latin American migration to the U.S., individual chapters examine the wide range of different Latino/a identities, ethnicities, and social and political positions at the state level.
 The research for my new book project draws on epistemological and methodological elements of those earlier works to analyze the history and experiences of "global Latinos", the diaspora of Latin American and Caribbean peoples within and beyond the Western Hemisphere.

-I draw on my training as an historian to serve on the Democratic Caucus of the West Hartford Board of Eduction.
+I draw on my training as an historian to serve as the Vice Chair of the West Hartford Board of Eduction.

 SSRC International Migration Studies Fellowship, 2004

 Editor, Beyond la Frontera: The History of Mexico-US Migration.
 Oxford University Press, 2011.